JGustavoBFlores/PolarCN/README.md

     This code uses LAPACK to invert matrixes.

+<a href='https://expertise.utep.edu/profiles/mrpederson'> Dr. Mark Pederson</a>

-    To install LAPACK on MACOS please go to: https://www.macports.org/install.php
+    To install LAPACK on MACOS please go to: <a href='https://www.macports.org/install.php'> MacPorts </a>